-- New Roads and Street Works Act 1991 - Street Works and Road Works Code of Practice
+- 30.1.1.
+New Roads and Street Works Act 1991. - 30.1.2.
+Street Works and Road Works Code of Practice.

-Working near to Power Cables:
+31. Working near to Power Cables:

-4.16 A shutdown of overhead power lines is required when working close to high voltage power lines and cables.
+A shutdown of overhead power lines is required when working close to high voltage power lines and cables.
 Contractors will comply with HSE and Arboricultural and Forestry Advisory Group guidance note 804.

-5. Tree Planting and Young Tree Maintenance:
+32. Tree Planting and Young Tree Maintenance:

-- 5.1 From time to time trees have to be felled.
+- 32.1.
+From time-to-time trees have to be felled.
 However, these trees need to be replaced or the tree population will continue to decline.
-Replanting trees is essential to maintain and help the urban tree population grow. - 5.2 It is important to ensure that for every tree felled, at least one tree is planted in its place and is properly cared for.
-The size and scale of replacement planting should reflect both the trees removed and the situation. - 5.3 It's the Council's aim to replant in the same area where a tree has been removed however, sometimes this may not be possible, either through lack of support from residents or due to the circumstances of the site for instance, nearby drains, powerlines, services or a general lack of space for a tree to thrive.
-In this instance, a tree will be planted as close to the site as possible on Council owned/controlled land in a suitable location. - 5.4 Trees in urban areas are usually present either because a conscious decision was made to plant them or because they self-seeded in parks and gardens and were allowed to grow and mature.
+Replanting trees is essential to maintain and help the urban tree population grow. - 32.2.
+It is important to ensure that for every tree felled, at least one tree is planted in its place and is properly cared for.
+The size and scale of replacement planting should reflect both the trees removed and the situation. - 32.3.
+It's Wilton Town Council's aim to replant in the same area where a tree has been removed however, sometimes this may not be possible, either through lack of support from residents or due to the circumstances of the site for instance, nearby drains, powerlines, services or a general lack of space for a tree to thrive.
+In this instance, a tree will be planted

-5.5 A certain amount of natural regeneration can and does occur in areas such as designated nature conservation sites, but the possibilities for this kind of regeneration in a populated urban area are clearly limited.
-Either way, no previous planting strategy has been devised for Salisbury and new planting has been on a random basis.
+- as close to the site as possible on Wilton Town Council owned/controlled land in a suitable location. - 32.4.
+Trees in urban areas are usually present either because a conscious decision was made to plant them or because they self-seeded in parks and gardens and were allowed to grow and mature. - 32.5.
+A certain amount of natural regeneration can and does occur in areas such as designated nature conservation sites, but the possibilities for this kind of regeneration in a populated urban area are clearly limited.
+Either way, no previous planting strategy has been devised for Wilton and new planting has been on a random basis.

-Objectives of Tree Planting:
+33. Objectives of Tree Planting:

-Retention: Ensuring the retention, wherever practicable or desirable, of trees on Council land.

-Enhancement: To increase the tree cover and species diversity in those areas of the Town that are lacking in trees

-Continuous Tree Cover: To undertake the management of the existing stock ensuring that there is a continuous programme of tree replacement throughout the Town, ensuring that there is a mixed range of age and species.

-Species Selection: Planting, where appropriate, large indigenous or exotic species to create skyline features.

-Lowering pollution levels: Selecting trees and hedging plants suitable for absorbing carbon dioxide and air pollutants across the Town.

-Conservation: Encourage nature conservation through tree planting so that across the Town there is a measurable increase in the conditions suitable for wildlife to colonise areas where before it had limited foothold opportunities.

-Publicity and Promotion: Increase the level of public awareness of the tree resource by encouraging public involvement in decision making and planting schemes.
+- 33.1.
+Retention: Ensuring the retention, wherever practicable or desirable, of trees on Wilton Town Council owned and leased land. - 33.2.
+Enhancement: To increase the tree cover and species diversity in those areas of the Town that are lacking in trees. - 33.3.
+Continuous Tree Cover: To undertake the management of the existing stock ensuring that there is a continuous programme of tree replacement throughout the Town, ensuring that there is a mixed range of age and species. - 33.4.
+Species Selection: Planting, where appropriate, large indigenous or exotic species to create skyline features. - 33.5.
+Lowering pollution levels: Selecting trees and hedging plants suitable for absorbing carbon dioxide and air pollutants across the Town. - 33.6.
+Conservation: Encourage nature conservation through tree planting so that across the Town there is a measurable increase in the conditions suitable for wildlife to colonise areas where before it had limited foothold opportunities. - 33.7.
+Publicity and Promotion: Increase the level of public awareness of the tree resource by encouraging public involvement in decision making and planting schemes. - 33.8.
 Sponsorship: To encourage members of the public, businesses and other groups to sponsor trees via the introduction of a Tree Donation Scheme.

-5.6 When devising planting schemes it will be the Council's policy to: -
+33.9.
+When devising planting schemes, it will be Wilton Town Council's policy to: -